 The notion that a 4XX error is a bad thing isn’t true.
 They serve to communicate information with the search engines.
 For the eCommerce folks in the room, when a product is sold out, use a 404 response code to tell Google to not crawl that URL again, even if that product will be returning in stock.

 Avoid long redirect chains and loops

 So where exactly should you start?
-Google offers a free tool that will tell you your website’s crawling history.
+Google Search Console offers several reporting options for you to analyze its crawl history on your site.
+The Index Coverage reports in GSC will give you a good overview of what Googlebot has crawled on your website.
 The Crawl Stats Report will show where Google has had issues when crawling your site, where you can then address those issues.

 If you want to get extra nerdy, get access to your server log files.
 Pop those Screaming Frog’s log file analyzer and you will have hours of crawl rate fun.

 Although Google has made it clear that obsessing about your crawl budget is really only reserved for websites with hundreds of thousands of URLs, you should still pay attention to which pages Googlebot is crawling on your website.
 Prioritizing your site’s information is becoming increasingly important and maximizing the time search engine crawlers spend on the important stuff will lead to more SEO success.